HugoMatilla/Effective-JAVA-Summary/README.md

 	}
 ```

 ## 72. Don't depend on thread scheduler
 Thread scheduler determines which runnable, get to run, and for how long.Operating systems will try to make this
 determination fairly, but the policy can vary.
 So any program that relies on the thread scheduler for correctness or performance is likely to be non portable.
 To ensure that the average number of runnable threads is not significantly greater than the number of processors.
 Threads should not run if they aren't doing useful work,
 tasks should be:

 * reasonably small but not too small or dispatching overhead
 * independent of one another
 * not implement busy-wait

 ## 73. Avoid thread groups
 Thread groups are obsolete.

-# 11 Serialization
+# 11 SERIALIZATION
 ## 74. Implement _Serializable_ judiciously
 Adding `implements Serializable` is the easiest way to serialize a class, but it decreases the flexibility
 to change a class's implementation once it has been released.
 The byte-stream encoding (or serialized form)
 becomes part of its exported API.

 It has three major drawbacks:

 * Class's private and package-private instance fields become part of its exported API (Item 13)
 * Change the class's internal representation, will cause make old versions of serialized objects incompatible.